anirajk/boxoffice360/README.md

 ## Aniraj Kesavan(u0996550) and Ashwini Janamatti(u0996548)

 ### Proposal
+Please Refer to [Proposal](./proposal.pdf) for the detailed project proposal along with feedback , figures and timelines

 We will do a set of visualisations about various aspects of movies released and documented over time from the [IMDb](http://www.imdb.com) Database.